-Six Years Ago: Jason Aldean’s ‘My Kinda Party’ Is Released
+8 Years Ago: Jason Aldean Releases ‘My Kinda Party’

-Six years ago today, on Nov.
-2, 2010, Jason Aldean‘s fourth studio album, My Kinda Party, was released on Broken Bow Records.
-The record, which was certified multi-platinum, for sales in excess of 3 million units, remains his most-successful album to date.
+Eight years ago today, on Nov.
+2, 2010, Jason Aldean's fourth studio album, My Kinda Party, was released on Broken Bow Records.
+The record, which has been certified multi-platinum, for sales in excess of 3 million units, remains his most-successful album to date.

 My Kinda Party spawned five Top 5 singles, including "Don't You Wanna Stay," a duet with Kelly Clarkson, "Dirt Road Anthem" and "Fly Over States," which all reached No. 1.
 The project, which debuted at No. 2 on both Billboard's Top Country Albums chart and the all-genre Billboard 200, reached the top of the Country Albums chart the following February.
 It claimed that spot for a total of 12 weeks.